MarkiianAtUCU/LaneDetectionPure/README.md

-# Lane detection with OpenCV
+# One camera driver assistant
 Main goal of this project was to detect and track road lane only with one camera
 ### Demo
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=Cr9Jy1n9ZdU